Vietnam.vn - Nền tảng quảng bá Việt Nam

 Venice attracts hundreds of millions of tourists every year.
 Photo: iStock.

-Online Mortgage Advisor, which published the research, said its experts analysed 2,400 buildings in the UK and found London ranked second after Chester in the UK alone and third in the world.
+The online mortgage advisor, which published the study, had its experts analyze 2,400 buildings in the UK and found that London ranked second after Chester within the UK and third globally.

-Research also shows that many artists have incorporated the “golden ratio” into their architectural works, believing it to be the gold standard for natural aesthetic perfection.
+The research also shows that many artists have incorporated the "golden ratio" into their architectural works.
+They believe it is the gold standard for natural aesthetic perfection.

-Dr Rebecca Andrews, professor of history at the University of Chester, wrote in a blog post on the university’s website: “Nearly 100 years ago, Britain’s leading travel writer HV Morton wrote about a visit to the city in his famous travelogue.
-He described the uniqueness of the city and its buildings as being unlike any other town in England.
-Morton was fascinated by the architecture and admired how lucky the people of Chester were to live in such a place.”
+Dr. Rebecca Andrew, a history professor at the University of Chester, wrote in a blog post on the university's website: “Nearly 100 years ago, Britain’s leading travel writer HV Morton wrote about his visit to this city in his famous travel magazine.
+He described the city and its buildings as unique, unlike any other town in England.
+Morton was fascinated by these architectural marvels and admired how fortunate the people of Chester were to live in such a place.”

 According to Znews